 Step 3- Now for the final 10 minutes, write down the pain that failing to meet these goals can bring to your life.
 Write beneath each goal what horrible agony you’ll suffer if you don’t achieve it.

-Even if you feel silly, begin using mindset work to create the life you want.
-Create and implement a personal routine that makes you feel like the lofty dreams you’ve always had are now concrete and achievable.
-With your goals in focus, you’ll be more likely to do research, notice opportunities, and pursue connections to make those goals a reality.
+Even if you feel silly, begin using a financially successful mindset to create the life you want.
+Create and implement a personal financially successful mindset routine.
+It should make you feel like the lofty dreams you’ve always had are now concrete and achievable.
+With your goals in focus, you’ll be more likely to notice opportunities and pursue connections to make those goals a reality.